rwaldron/johnny-five/docs/ed.md

   // Standard servos center at 90°
   this.center = opts.center || 90;

-  // Initiale movement is fwd
-  this.direction = "fwd";
+  // Initiale movement is forward this.direction = "fwd";

   // Accessor for reading the current servo position will
   // be defined and assigned to this.degrees object. this.degrees = {};

-  // Store "next" move function calls here, if necessary.
-  // Used by attn to allow bot to stop walking before commencing
-  // in the next direction.
-  //
-  //    1. attn() -> stop walking stand, set this.next = dir
-  //    2. recall attn(), comple
-  this.next = null;
+  // holds a reference to the current repeating/looping sequence this.sequence = null;

   // Table of times (avg) to complete tasks this.times = {